 • tree branches

 • sand paper – 220 grit

 When using a circular saw, I use the ruler on the side for my measurements.
 Then cut the pieces I need for each project.
 The board pictured below is a 1X2.
 This saw will also cut through 2X3’s and 2×4’s. **Remember before using any power tool to read the instructions and know how to safely operate the tool/machine, and wear the proper safety gear.
-You can read more of our disclosure statements here: http://therefininghome.com/disclaimer/
+You can read more of our disclosure statements here: https://therefininghome.com/Disclosures & Disclaimer

 First: decide how tall you want your pumpkin.
 I set some on their sides (cut end is facing out) like this picture here.
 And some I leave standing up (cut ends are on the bottom and top) like the orange one above.
 The orange pumpkin I cut 3 pieces at 4 1/2” each.
 The buffalo plaid pumpkin I cut 3 pieces at 3” each.
 You can play around with different heights to give depth and different levels to your decorating.
 I used a circular saw to cut my wood and then sanded the edges and surfaces smooth.
 (Some people like to use an electric sander which speeds up the process but isn’t necessary.
 You can hand sand the pieces and it only takes a few minutes.)

 Once all the pieces are sanded, I paint all sides of each piece.
 I take note of any dents or knots in the wood and place them according to if I want them seen and part of the design or hidden (glued side in).
 If I’m using scrapbook paper I then apply it to the ends that will be facing out, using a layer of mod podge, then the scrap piece of paper and let dry- only takes a few minutes.
 Then with the sand paper, rub around the edges to get rid of any excess or extra paper that may be over lapping the edge.
 I like to put a “top coat” of mod podge on at this point.